 While private value propositions are often based on a patent’s private value, there are also public value propositions.
 Public value propositions include societal benefits arising from the use and disclosure of the patent.
 While private value propositions tend to focus on a particular invention, public value propositions are broader and include more generic benefits.
 For example, a new product may have several benefits for society.
 These value propositions are often cited in the background section of patent documents.

-Public and private value are closely linked, as innovation is often expected to address societal grand challenges.
+Public and private values are closely linked, as innovation is often expected to address societal grand challenges.
 Public and private funding for research is often contingent on the promise of such solutions, and this promise in turn drives private and public sector actors to actively secure property rights over potential applications.
 These patents also encourage information sharing and further R&D investments and the useful application of new knowledge.
 This value of patents has spurred extensive academic interest in innovation studies.
 Many scholars have developed econometric models to study the determinants of innovation.

-Many patent owners have identified infringers of their patent.
+Many patent owners have identified infringers of their patents.
 They often think that their “best buyer” is a Big Company that will infringe on it, but never remove it from the market.
 This situation is called “efficient infringement,” and is usually where one Big Company infringes on another Big Company.
 While this is not the ideal scenario, in many cases this type of infringement results in a patent becoming valuable.

 Many believe that the patent system has stifled innovation in America.
 However, the opposite is actually true.
 Many innovations are the result of patents.
 While the patent system provides incentives to individuals to create new ideas, it is the patented inventions that bring a monetary reward to inventors.
 In addition, patents encourage innovation and contribute to improving the quality of human life.
-Here are some benefits of patents:

 In March 2005, Ashar Aziz patented the FireEye Malware Protection System, a system that protects computer users from harmful viruses.
 In 1998, Larry Page patented the Google PageRank system, a computer program that helps users determine the importance of a web page by counting the number of links to it.
 As a result, both inventions have become commonplace in our lives.